Pudhu Pudhu Arthangal: Production

 Malayalam actress Sithara was introduced in Tamil through this film.
 It also marked the acting debut of Chi.
 Guru Dutt.
 Balachander chose Kala as the lead dance choreographer after being impressed with her work in his previous directorial venture Punnagai Mannan (1986).
 The dubbing voice for Rahman was provided by Nizhalgal Ravi.

 Themes and influences

 According to T. A. Narasimhan of Hindu Tamil Thisai, the film is said to be based on the stage play Kaaranam Kettu Vaadi by Chithralaya Gopu.

 Soundtrack

 The music was composed by Ilaiyaraaja and the lyrics were written by Vaali.
 This was the final collaboration between Ilaiyaraaja and Balachander.
-According to journalist Kamini Mathai, Ilaiyaraaja could not commit to re-recording as there was a strike; Balachander decided to use background scores from his older films to fill the unfinished portions, angering Ilaiyaraaja and leading to the end of his alliance with Balachander.
+According to journalist Kamini Mathai, Ilaiyaraaja could not commit to composing the background score as there was a strike; Balachander decided to use scores from his older films to fill the unfinished portions, angering Ilaiyaraaja and leading to the end of his alliance with Balachander.
 The song "Kalyana Maalai" is set in the Carnatic raga known as Sindhu Bhairavi, "Eduthu Naan Vidava" is set in Bageshri, and "Guruvayurappa" is set in Abheri.
 "Keladi Kanmani" was later adapted in Hindi as "Chandni Raat Hai", composed by Anand–Milind for Baaghi (1990).
+The song "Kalyaana Maalai" was used as a promotional song for Dinasari (2025), which also featured music by Ilaiyaraaja.